Table of contents

 The best time to plant is in autumn (October to the end of November).
 However, if you are worried that the young bushes will not survive the winter, you can plant them early in the spring before new shoots sprout.
 Cranberries planted in the spring must be watered well in the summer to prevent water shortages.
 In general, cranberry plants like it when the soil never dries out completely.
 29,30 Weed control is an important maintenance measure, as other plants will quickly overgrow cranberry bushes.
 29

 Cranberries bear fruit from the third year onwards.
 The first berries are ready for harvesting in June and July.
 The main harvest takes place from August to October.
 29,30 To harvest the berries as gently as possible, it is recommended to pick them by hand.
-A small berry comb can make harvesting easier, however.
+A small berry comb (ridge) can make harvesting easier.
 29

 Further information

-• Vaccinium vitis-idaea subsp . vitis-idaea occurs throughout northern Europe from Scandinavia to northern Italy and the Caucasus, across northern Siberia and Japan southwards to northern China and Korea.
+- Vaccinium vitis-idaea ssp . vitis-idaea occurs throughout Northern Europe from Scandinavia to Northern Italy and to the Caucasus, across Northern Siberia and Japan southwards to Northern China and Korea.

-• Vaccinium vitis-idaea subsp. minus is widespread in North America.
+- Vaccinium vitis-idaea ssp. minus is widespread in North America.
 The distribution area of this subspecies extends from northwestern Greenland across the Canadian Arctic southwards to New England.
 It grows westwards to the Great Lakes and British Columbia and reaches islands in the Bering Sea.
 31

-The cranberry ( Vaccinium macrocarpon ), known in German as the large-fruited cranberry, looks very similar to the lingonberry, but they are two different species.
+The cranberry ( Vaccinium macrocarpon), known in German as the large-fruited cranberry, looks very similar to the lingonberry, but they are two different species.
 Cranberries were initially called "cultivated lingonberries", which led to great confusion among consumers.
 2 Both are heather plants with red fruits, but the cranberry is significantly larger than the pea-sized lingonberry.
 In addition, cranberries taste milder and less tart than lingonberries.
 32 Is there a risk of confusion with lingonberries?
-The lingonberry can be confused with the common bearberry ( Arctostaphylos uva-ursi ).
-Although the berries are non-toxic and do not usually cause side effects when consumed in small quantities, they are inedible.
-The two species can be distinguished by small dots on the underside of the lingonberry leaves.
-33
+The lingonberry can be confused with bearberries (e.g. Arctostaphylos uva-ursi).
+The berries are non-toxic, taste a little bitter and are also suitable for processing into mild fruit juices or fruit slices.
+4

 Alternative names